 Again, regular physical activity after your baby is born can have a number of benefits.
 Regular physical activity after you have given birth can:

-- Help you lose weight and get back in shape.
+- Help you lose weight and get back into shape.

 - Increase your energy levels.